FocusLearn: Fully-Interpretable, High-Performance Modular Neural Networks for Time Series: Related Work

+Recurrent neural networks (\rnn) \cite{Elman1990RNN} are very popular for analysing multivariate time series as they remember past inputs to decide on future outcomes.
+Many variants of \rnn have been proposed over the years such as Long Short-Term Memory (LSTM) \cite{Hochreiter1997LSTM}, Bidirectional LSTM (BLSTM) \cite{Schuster1997BLSTM}, and Gated Recurrent Units (GRU) \cite{Cho2014GRU}.
+LSTM and GRU were introduced to overcome the gradient vanishing problem faced by \rnn{}s \cite{Bengio1994RNN}, and in turn have been shown to be useful for learning long-term dependencies \cite{Chung2014LSTM}.
+Since LSTM has a more complex architecture than GRU, training a GRU requires fewer computational resources.
+On the other hand, LSTM can handle large amounts of data with more parameters to optimise performance.
+LSTM is a very popular choice for modelling multivariate time series problems across a variety of applications \cite{Huang2019RNN, Sak2014LSTM, Sunny2020LSTM}, although they are considered to be non-interpretable.

-\subsection{Attention Mechanism for Feature Selection}
+\subsubsection{Attention Mechanism for Feature Selection}

-Recently attention mechanisms have been used as a way to provide interpretability as they provide insight into which features of the data contribute the most to the prediction.
-In terms of multivariate time series analysis, using attention mechanism with recurrent-based network has been a popular choice \cite{Choi2019XAI, Ge2018XAI, Pantiskas2020XAI}.
-However, these methods only focus on either classification \cite{Choi2019XAI, Ge2018XAI} or regression tasks \cite{Pantiskas2020XAI}.
-Temporal Fusion Transformer (TFT) \cite{Lim2021TFT} was introduced recently for a multi-horizon forecasting task with added interpretability such as visualising the persistent temporal pattern with attention mechanism.
-Another example is the Interpretable Temporal Attention Network (ITANet) \cite{Zhou2022ITANet} for COVID-19 forecasting and inferring the importance of government interventions.
-However, TFT faces a limitation that it needs a large amount of data to achieve a good predictive performance \cite{Zhang2022TFT}; whereas ITANet is only able to provide feature importance as an explanation.
+Attention mechanisms have been used as a way to provide interpretability by offering insight into the most relevant features.
+Temporal Fusion Transformer (TFT) \cite{Lim2021TFT} was introduced for a multi-horizon forecasting task with added interpretability by visualising the persistent temporal pattern using attention.
+A limitation of TFT is that it requires a large amount of data to achieve good predictive performance \cite{Zhang2022TFT}.
+Interpretable Temporal Attention Network (ITANet) \cite{Zhou2022ITANet} used an attention mechanism to infer the importance of government interventions for COVID19 predictions.
+ITANet only provides feature importance as an explanation.